 ExpressRoute - Part 1

 ExpressRoute provides a secure, and more direct, connection between on-premises networks and a Virtual Network (VNet) within Azure.
 Unlike a site-to-site VPN, ExpressRoute does not traverse the public Internet.
 Instead, peering providers are used to establish a redundant connection to the Microsoft network edge.
 Using ExpressRoute, we have access to Private and Public Peering.
 Private Peering provides connectivity to our VNet, whereas Public Peering provides direct connectivity to Microsoft services, such as Office 365.
 In Part 1 of this lesson, we will: Discuss the use cases for ExpressRouteLook at Private and Public PeeringConfigure a VNet Gateway using PowerShell In Part 2, we'll continue the configuration of ExpressRoute.
-PowerShell commands used in this lesson: Save our vnet1 information to a variable: $vnet1 = Get-AzureRmVirtualNetwork -ResourceGroupName vnet1rg -Name vnet1Save our GatewaySubnet information to a variable: $gwsubnet = Get-AzureRmVirtualNetworkSubnetConfig -Name "GatewaySubnet" -VirtualNetwork $vnet1Create a public IP for the VNet gateway: $gwIP = New-AzureRmPublicIpAddress -name "ergwip01" -ResourceGroupName $vnet1.ResourceGroupName -Location $vnet1.Location -AllocationMethod DynamicCreate the VNet gateway network config: $gwconfig = New-AzureRmVirtualNetworkGatewayIpConfig -Name "ergw01IpConfig" -SubnetId $gwsubnet.Id -PublicIpAddressId $gwIP.IdCreate the VNet gateway: $gw = New-AzureRmVirtualNetworkGateway -Name "ergw01" -ResourceGroupName $vnet1.ResourceGroupName -Location $vnet1.Location -IpConfigurations $gwconfig -GatewayType "ExpressRoute" -GatewaySku Standard
+PowerShell commands used in this lesson: Please note: Microsoft has updated PowerShell with a new, but very similar module for managing Azure.
+The concepts in this video are still correct.
+An update is planned to include the new PowerShell modules.
+Save our vnet1 information to a variable: $vnet1 = Get-AzureRmVirtualNetwork -ResourceGroupName vnet1rg -Name vnet1Save our GatewaySubnet information to a variable: $gwsubnet = Get-AzureRmVirtualNetworkSubnetConfig -Name "GatewaySubnet" -VirtualNetwork $vnet1Create a public IP for the VNet gateway: $gwIP = New-AzureRmPublicIpAddress -name "ergwip01" -ResourceGroupName $vnet1.ResourceGroupName -Location $vnet1.Location -AllocationMethod DynamicCreate the VNet gateway network config: $gwconfig = New-AzureRmVirtualNetworkGatewayIpConfig -Name "ergw01IpConfig" -SubnetId $gwsubnet.Id -PublicIpAddressId $gwIP.IdCreate the VNet gateway: $gw = New-AzureRmVirtualNetworkGateway -Name "ergw01" -ResourceGroupName $vnet1.ResourceGroupName -Location $vnet1.Location -IpConfigurations $gwconfig -GatewayType "ExpressRoute" -GatewaySku Standard

 ExpressRoute - Part 2